Why "You Worked So Hard" Is Better Than "You're So Smart"

 Parents, educators, and mentors should keep this in mind when giving praise.
 Emphasizing hard work over natural skills encourages individuals to continue developing their abilities and embrace difficulties.

-Discussion on the benefits of praising effort over intelligence
+The benefits of praising effort over intelligence

 To understand the discussion on the benefits of praising effort over intelligence, delve into the effects of praise on mindset and motivation.
 Research uncovers intriguing insights.